 I will try making the modern US AFV after a long absence.
 I wonder if I can call it Hobby Boss’s Sea Dragon.
 It will be pretty large in size when it is completed.
 This model has too many parts and has interrupted assembly several times in the past.
 Recently it began to shape.

 The caterpillar is difficult to assemble.
 It’s a snap-in connection caterpillar, but it does not fit well.
-I think I’m ignoring the merit of the movable caterpillar and arranging them in one line and roll up at a breath.
+I think I’m ignoring the merit of the movable caterpillar and arranging them in one line and roll up in a breath.

 The assembly of the caterpillar is unexpectedly difficult.
 Parts were badly fitted and could not be rolled up as a movable belt.
-As usual with the pouring adhesive, roll the track belt all at once, it is possible to adjust the length the front side, the front part of the caterpillar is mostly hidden by the side fender.
+As usual with the pouring adhesive, roll the track belt all at once, it is possible to adjust the length of the front side, the front part of the caterpillar is mostly hidden by the side fender.

 To tell the truth, I made it to this point and left it for a few months because a lot of parts were bothered.
 I do not know how to make it when opening the box for the first time in a while.
 It takes a while to remember.
 It takes time to remember if I left for years.